6 Best Pieces of Luggage for Every Type of Travel

-You really don’t want to have to unload your entire pack each time you visit a new destination; you want to be able to open it up, easily get out what you need and be on your way.
+Even if you’ve mastered the art of how to pack a backpack, you really don’t want to have to unload your entire pack each time you visit a new destination; you want to be able to open it up, easily get out what you need and be on your way.

 The difference with a travel backpack is that it zips open like a traditional suitcase.
 Plus, most don’t have all of those extra straps, and the suspension system can be stored away behind a zippered panel so it’s safe for transporting in a plane, bus, etc.

 Our recommendation for the ideal travel backpack is the Osprey Farpoint.
 It comes in three different sizes — 40L, 55L and 70L — which range in price from $140 to $200 USD.
 It offers the most features of any travel backpack on the market today, incorporating many that you’d find in a traditional hiking backpack.